 - WIAA Physical Card and Alternate Year Card - download and print- exact same content as Green and Yellow cards in Athletics Office- you DO NOT need to fill out the same card if you have printed/filled out these forms!

 - Review - What do I need in order to play?

 Student Athlete Study Tables

 The main purpose of our study tables program is to provide academic support for student-athletes.
 We help student-athletes complete coursework, set academic and athletic goals, and introduce them to a variety of guest speakers to help them prepare for college and career.
 Athletes receive help from tutors and we provide weekly grade monitoring to improve accountability and communication between teachers, coaches, and teammates.
-The group meets on Tuesdays and Wednesdays from 3:45-4:30pm in Room 133 as a group and also features breakout groups based on the student's grade and subject.
+The group meets on weekdays after school as a group and also features breakout groups based on the student's grade and subject.
 Student athletes who would like to participate in the study tables can contact Wilson Seely.
 A variety of additional academic supports are available for all students as well.